Alaca Höyük: History

+Chalcolithic

-The mound (Turkish höyük) at Alacahöyük was a scene of settlement in a continuous sequence of development from the Chalcolithic Age, when earliest copper tools appeared alongside the use of stone tools.
+Layers 14-9: Alacahöyük was a scene of settlement in a continuous sequence of development from the Chalcolithic Age, when earliest copper tools appeared alongside the use of stone tools.

-Bronze Age
+Early Bronze

-During the Early Bronze Age, the mound was the center of a flourishing culture.
+Layers 8-5: During the Early Bronze Age, the mound was the center of a flourishing culture connected to the Anatolian Trade Network.
 It has been continuously occupied ever since, until today's modern settlement in the form of a small village.
-The standing and distinguishing remains at Alacahöyük, however, such as the "Sphinx Gate", date from the Hittite period that followed the Hatti, from the fourteenth century BC.

 Fourteen shaft-grave "Royal Tombs" (2850–2450 BC) date to the same period as the Royal Tombs of Ur and the Troy excavation level II.
 The tombs of typical shaft design, about 1.5 meters in depth, sealed by wooden beams, They contained the dead with folded legs facing west.
 The heads and legs of bulls were placed on platforms and the dead were richly adorned with gold fibulae, diadems, and belt buckles and repoussé gold-leaf figures.
 Seven metal figurines were found in the tombs with four being made of bronze and 3 of silver.